Kirangv121/Smart-Garbage-Monitoring/README.md

 Cloud Sync:Sends all data to the backend in real time.

 # 🌟 Key Features:
-Real-time waste level detection using ultrasonic sensor Automatic lid control via motion detection + servo motor LED indicator for visual feedback
+Real-time waste level detection using ultrasonic sensor\n Automatic lid control via motion detection + servo motor LED indicator for visual feedback
 Dashboard for centralized monitoring
 SMS alerts to authorities when bin is full